siva0sankar/mean-mail/README.md

 # Advanced REST Client - ARC
 This is Google Chrome Extension .
 I have used this extension for craeting post  request. we can used other tools also for this prepose like POSTMAN.

+# Models
+As of now I have craeted only one model #User.